THE FIVE BASICS OF GROWING a sustainable and flourishing city or county PACEs initiative are:

 Host Events.
-Organize screenings of documentaries — such as Paper Tigers, Resilience, Caregivers, Cracked Up — to raise awareness and inspire the community (e.g. the workshop and screening of Paper Tigers in Sacramento, CA).
+Organize screenings of documentaries — such as Paper Tigers, Resilience, Caregivers, Cracked Up, The Wisdom of Trauma — to raise awareness and inspire the community (e.g. the workshop and screening of Paper Tigers in Sacramento, CA).
 Here’s a step-by-step guide on how to host a screening, with examples and tips from a few communities.
 Listed are recommended PACEs-science-related documentaries, with the latest at the top of the post; each documentary has information about its cost and how to arrange a screening.
 Sponsor annual ACE Summits to celebrate progress and map next steps.
-Dozens have been held in states and communities over the last nine years, including Iowa’s 2014 summit; summits in Albany, NY, and North Carolina in 2017; Tennessee in 2018; and Virginia in 2019.
+Hundreds have been held in states and communities over the last several years, including Iowa’s 2014 summit; summits in Albany, NY, and North Carolina in 2017; Tennessee in 2018; and Virginia in 2019.

 For information on how to Start a Local PACEs Initiative, go to: https://www.pacesconnection.com...-resilient-community